LazorKit LogoLazorKit

 TL;DR

-- Programmable execution — RBAC policies define what a session key can do, to which programs, up to what value, and for how long
+• Programmable execution — RBAC roles define who can execute; session action constraints define what a delegated session key can do, to which programs, up to what value, and for how long

 System Overview